There are two ways to fax with Microsoft Outlook:

 Each connected fax machine or multifunction printer with fax has different instructions.
 Some may have mild Outlook integration, however most will send with via the print driver.

-Method 3 – Fax software
+Alternative 1 – Fax software

 Fax software turns your computer into a replacement for a fax machine.
 While there is no direct integration with Outlook, it will be able to send many of the same documents Outlook can send.